 Language Requirement: M.A. candidates are required to pass one foreign language reading examination before graduation.
 Students who are concentrating in Medieval History must take the Latin exam.
 The use of dictionaries is permitted.
 Students who fail an exam are welcome to retake the exam until they obtain a passing grade.

 Exam and Thesis: Students must complete a comprehensive exercise.
-This can take one of three forms:
+This can take one of two forms:

 (1) An oral comprehensive exam administered by the student’s advisor and a faculty member from the minor area;